gogins/cloud-5/README.md

 ### [v0.1beta4](https://github.com/gogins/cloud-5/commits/v0.1beta4)

- - Attempts have been made to correct the `csoundn` output based on a trigger, and to get it to output the correct piano roll events.
+ - Attempts have been made to correct the scheduling of the `csoundn` output based on a trigger, and to get `csoundn` to output correct piano roll events.

  - Put in diagnostic messages marked `sync` for testing.